Which Aspect is right for you?

 The Aspect Panel

 Here at CLM, we are excited to announce that we have installed a panel roll former.
 The Aspect Panel is our exposed-fastener panel, manufactured locally for the fastest possible turn around.
 We can have your metal ready in 24 hours—no more waiting for a weekly shipment.
 Our panel is rolled to custom lengths, saving you from paying for those extra few inches that you do not need.
+The panel has a 36″ coverage and is manufactured to whatever length you need.
+Pricing is done by the linear foot.

 From barns and garages to warehouses and storefronts, the Aspect Panel can meet any agricultural, commercial, or residential need.
 The symmetrical profile is not only pleasing to the eye, but also comes in a variety of options.
 With 18 color choices, 2 additional bare substrate possibilities, and 2 different gauges, there is an Aspect for everyone.